sivahuang77/citrux-cli/docs/hooks/best-practices.md

 ## Privacy considerations

 Hook inputs and outputs may contain sensitive information.
-Gemini CLI respects the `telemetry.logPrompts` setting for hook data logging.
+Citrux CLI respects the `telemetry.logPrompts` setting for hook data logging.

 ### What data is collected